Bangkok Weather January Averages, Thailand

-Averages for Bangkok in January
+Bangkok Hotels in January

 The Ariyasomvilla won the TripAdvisor Travellers Choice 2013 award and is ranked as one of the best hotels in Bangkok.
 Built in 1942 and still owned by the original family, the four star hotel has 24 rooms and suites, plus facilities, including a restaurant, swimming pool, spa, meeting room, library, a meditation hall and underground parking.

-Things to do
+Things to do in Bangkok in January

 The city hosts the regional headquarters of many multinational corporations and is now a major force in finance and business, as well as being an international hub for healthcare and transport.
 Famed for vibrancy and decadence, Bangkok is a popular holiday destination that guarantees a good time to be had by all.
 Those searching for a variety of sight-seeing options will be pleasantly satisfied with what the city has to offer.